About Sierra Valley Preserve + Nature Center

 The Preserve is a key stopover on the Pacific Flyway.
 Its seasonal and perennial wetlands provide migratory and breeding habitat for sensitive species such as Greater Sandhill Cranes, Black Tern, Redhead, White-faced Ibis, and 200+ pairs of Yellow-headed Blackbirds.

-3 miles of family-friendly interpretive trails meander through the Preserve, offering amazing 360-degree views of mountains near and far.
+Over 4 miles of family-friendly interpretive trails meander through the Preserve, offering amazing 360-degree views of mountains near and far.

 - East Entrance: Walk a short interpretive trail through to the wetland-edge bird viewing platform and picnic spot.
+(Closed until Spring 2025)

 Directions